-For the training set, in the existence of a sensitive variable, we consider three methods of building a model: oracle, fairness, SEC-Fairness.
-The oracle method is to directly build a linear regression model on the training set using the sensitive variable, i.e., without considering fairness constraints, which has the best predictive performance.
-The fairness method is to build a linear regression model on the training set without using the sensitive variable, since the sensitive variable is not allowed to be used in the modeling procedure (sometimes even not available in practice).
+For the training set, in the existence of a sensitive variable, we consider three methods of building a model: \textit{Oracle}, \textit{Fairness}, \textit{SEC-Fairness}.
+The Oracle method directly builds a linear regression model from the training set using the sensitive variable (namely without considering fairness constraints), which is expected to have the best predictive performance.
+The Fairness method builds a linear regression model on the training set without using the sensitive variable since using the sensitive variable is not allowed or even available in the modeling procedure.
 The SEC-Fairness method finds potential groupings among the sub-datasets in the training set before building models without the sensitive variable.
-In particular, it first uses the SEC algorithm on the training set to cluster these 30 learners $\{\D_{i}\}_{i=1}^{30}$ into groups.
-Then it uses the test set $\{\D_{i}^{1}\}_{i=31}^{50}$ to cluster the 20 learners into the clusters identified in the training set.\footnote{To measure the similarity between a learner $l_{i}$ and a group, we use the sum of the similarity of $l_{i}$ with each individual learner in that group.
-Then the leaner $l_{i}$ belongs to a group if its similarity with the group is larger than its similarity with any other group.} In the SEC algorithm, for simplicity, each learner $l_{i}$ considers two candidate modeling methods: Random Forest \cite{Breiman:2001wf} (RF) and linear regression (LR), i.e., $\M_{i}=\{\textrm{RF},\textrm{LR}\}$, based on which the similarity matrix is constructed.
+In particular, it first uses the SEC algorithm on the training set to cluster these $30$ learners $\{\D_{i}\}_{i=1}^{30}$ into groups.
+Then, it uses the similarity between a learner and a cluster to identify which cluster (identified from the training set) each of these $20$ learners in the test set belongs to.
+To measure the similarity between a learner $l_{i}$ and a cluster, we use the sum of the similarities between $l_{i}$ with each learner in that cluster.
+Then, the learner $l_{i}$ belongs to a cluster if its similarity to the cluster is larger than any other cluster.
+In the SEC algorithm, for simplicity, each learner $l_{i}$ considers two candidate modeling methods: Random Forest \citep{Breiman:2001wf} (RF) and linear regression (LR), namely $\M_{i}=\{\textrm{RF},\textrm{LR}\}$ in the ``select'' step.